Ex-Dolphins Hall of Fame center Jim Langer dies at 71

 Langer was voted the Dolphins' most valuable player in 1975, and played in the NFL until 1981, spending his final two seasons with the Minnesota Vikings.
 A four-time All-Pro choice, Langer was inducted into the Hall of Fame in his first year of eligibility in 1987.

-His perfect season teammate Nick Buoniconti, another Hall of Famer, died July 30.
+His perfect season teammate Nick Buoniconti, another Hall of Famer, died a month ago.
+His longtime Dolphins roommate, guard Bob Kuechenberg, died in January.

+In 2007, Kuechenberg recalled a conversation he and Langer had 10 games into the season.

+"I told Langer, 'Obviously we're going to have to lose a game.'

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL